GrantBirki/terratrash/README.md

 ```

 > This library assumes all newlines characters are `\n` (Unix-style).
 If you are using Windows-style newlines (`\r\n`), you may need to convert them first.

+Additionally, you can call the `.clean!()` method which will never raise an error.
+If an error occurs, it will return the original input.

 Here are some examples of what the inputs and outputs might look like: